 On behalf of The Law Office of Gustavo E. Frances, P.A.

 When it comes to divorce, we know that you would rather be going through just about anything else.
 This is especially the case when it comes to alimony.
-If you have found yourself in a position where you need a divorce attorney or a Fort Lauderdale alimony attorney, we are ready to help.
+If you have found yourself in a position where you need an alimony attorney, we are ready to help.

 What Is Alimony?